Scientific Writing Training for Professionals

 What better writing changes inside an organization

 The biggest impact of strong scientific writing is not prettier prose.
-It is better operational execution.
+It is a better operational execution.

 Teams with stronger writing habits tend to produce documents that are easier to review, easier to approve, and easier to use.
 That reduces cycle time and lowers the burden on reviewers who are already stretched.
 It also improves consistency across departments, which matters when multiple contributors are drafting similar materials with different habits and assumptions.